5 Common Pests Found in Hotels and What You Can Do to Prevent them

 • Train staff to recognize and properly respond to bed bug sightings.
 As mentioned earlier, this applies to everyone from housekeeping to the front desk.

-• Establish a policy regarding how guest complaints will be handled such as moving the guest to another room, whether the room will be left out of service and for how long, etc. This information should be used during staff training.
+• Establish a policy regarding how guest complaints will be handled, such as moving the guest to another room, whether the room will be left out of service, and for how long, etc. This information should be used during staff training.